Stewball Songtext

 On the little grey mare

-Most likely she'll stumble
+Most likely, she'll stumble

-Most likely she′ll fall
+Most likely, she′ll fall

-But you never will lose, boys
+But you will never lose, boys

 On my noble Stewball